l1anch1/RAGenius/README.md

 ```
 ollama pull deepseek-r1:14b
 ```
-6. For OpenAI API, set your API key and base url(optional) in `config.py`
+6. For OpenAI API, set your API key and base url(optional) as environment variables in a `.env` file or in your system environment

 # Usage